Institute Structure

 - involvement in teaching/training programmes organized by the Ostrava University's Hospital's Staff Training and Care Department

-The Centre is a co-holder of accreditations granted to the Ostrava University Hospital (Czech Republic Joint Accreditation Commission, JCI), and also holds the following accreditations:
+The ILM is a co-holder of accreditations granted to the Ostrava University Hospital (Czech Republic Joint Accreditation Commission, JCI), and also holds the following accreditations:

 - Czech Republic Ministry of Health: for training medical professionals in the specialist field of clinical biochemistry